Entry Requirements Explained

 Academic Entry Requirements

-Students applying for Honours degrees, Foundation degrees and Diplomas of Higher Education need to fulfil the individual and specific entry requirements detailed on course pages.
+Students applying for undergraduate degrees and foundation degrees need to meet the specific entry requirements detailed on course pages.
 These are usually expressed as UCAS Tariff points, some courses will also have specific GCSE requirements.
-Some courses will have non-academic requirements which you will usually need to meet before the start of your course.

 Where possible, we make offers based on the UCAS tariff system.
 To calculate your points please use the UCAS Tariff Calculator.

-Whilst our entry requirements are expressed using the UCAS Tariff we recognise that not all qualifications attract UCAS points (i.e. NVQ Level 3), if your qualifications are not included in the tariff we may still accept them.
+Whilst our entry requirements are expressed using the UCAS Tariff we recognise that not all qualifications attract UCAS points (i.e. Access course), if your qualifications are not included in the tariff we may still accept them.
 Check our list of Acceptable Qualifications or call Admissions on 01473 338348 to discuss your individual circumstances further.
 Applicants age 21 may also wish to see additional information about applying as a mature student.